BMarujo/LECI/SIO/Projeto2/analysis/report.md

     # Return a success response to the client
     return decrypted_data
 ```

-And an example of the two functions being used, this is how we change the password in our system
+And an example of the two functions being used.
+This is how we change the password in our system
 ```js
 function change_password() {
     let current_password = document.getElementById("CURRENT_PASSWORD").value;